 A medicinal plant is a plant that contains substances that have a therapeutic value.
 These medicinal compounds or therapeutic constituents are bioactive compounds that can improve health or general wellbeing.

 People around the world use such plants for health and healing and have for thousands of years.
 We know this because we have ancient texts from China, India, Egypt and Rome.
-From a time when medicinal plants were the only medicine available anywhere.
-By people with experience in using medicinal plants daily.
+These important texts were written in a time when plants were the only medicine available anywhere.
+And the people who wrote them described how they were used from the experience of using them on a daily basis.
 Their purpose?
 To pass on vital knowledge about the medicinal uses of plants to benefit the people that followed.

 Modern medicine would discard this knowledge as unscientific.
 Natural products need clinical trials and scientific evidence to be of any use, they say.
 And historical texts or even modern-day experiences are merely anecdotal.